SeaEagleI/BaiduXJTU_BigData_2019_Semi-Final/ReadMe.md

 ### Model II: Txt Processing ([Feature Engineering](https://github.com/SeaEagleI/BaiduXJTU_BigData_2019_Semi-Final/blob/master/Txt-Process))
 ```
+# Steps:
-1) Txt Identical Check
+1) Txt Identical Check (Completed)
-2) Multivoters based on Total Times A user Appeared in Same Category
+2) Multivoters based on Total Times A user Appeared in Same Category (Completed)
-3) Multivoters based on Total Hours A user Appeared in Same Category
+3) Multivoters based on Total Hours A user Appeared in Same Category (Only 3/2000 json files were processed)
+# Result:
+After above 3 steps, we got a submission of 81.62%.
+(81.6200%.txt)
+# Notes:
-(Step 3 was not completed Because of Limited Time and Computation Resources, only 3/2000 data was processed)
+[1] Step 3 was not completed Because of Limited Time and Computation Resources, only 3/2000 data was processed.
-Notes.
-Abbreviate {Preliminary,Semi-Final}-{Train,Test}-Datasets as {P,S}{Tr,Te} ==> {PTr,PTe,STr,STe}
+[2] In this project we abbreviate {Preliminary,Semi-Final}-{Train,Test}-Datasets as {P,S}{Tr,Te} ==> {PTr,PTe,STr,STe}.
 ```
 Steps | Content Descriptions | Oringinal Score | After Improved | Source Code
 :-:   | :-:                  | :-:             | :-:            | :-: